PiggyAwesome/useless/README.md

-Yo mamma so fat, her stomach gets home 15 minutes before she does.
+Yo mamma is so fat every time she sits down they add another country to the map